Predictia/AQUA/docs/sphinx/source/aqua_console.rst

 --------------------

 This command adds a catalogue to the list of available catalogues.
-It will copy the catalogue file to the destination folder.
+It will copy the catalogue folder and files to the destination folder.
-Also in this case it is possible to specify if symbolic links have to be created and it is possible to install a catalogue normally not present in the package.
+As before, it is possible to specify if symbolic links have to be created and it is possible to install extra catalogues not present in the AQUA release.

 .. option:: catalog